Skip to main content Skip to navigation

 Pullman, WA 99164 USA

-When he isn’t collecting marine sediment or ginger family samples from around the world, David enjoys diving, biking and hiking, especially on volcanoes.
+When he isn’t collecting marine sediment or ginger family samples from around the world, David enjoys diving, biking and hiking, especially on volcanoes, and board and strategy games.

 Research Associates